evelynting610/library-flask/README.md

 ## Stack

 This app has a postgresql db and a flask API.
 Both run on docker.
-All the Flask code lives in the library folder of this repo.
+All the Flask code lives in the library folder of this repo, and the meat of the api call definitions live in [this file](library/views.py).
 The Flask app is initialized in the `create_app` method of [this file](library/__init__.py) in the library folder

 ## Steps to Run Locally